heterophyllus/Geopter/README.md

 Some example lenses are stored in "example" folder in json format.
 In Geopter GUI, go File->Open and select a json file.

 ### Python scripting
 Unlike the other optical design software such as Zemax and CodeV, Geopter doesn't have its own "macro" language.
-Instead, The embedded python console enables to automate a complex operation.
+Instead, the embedded Python console enables to automate a complex operation.
 The "app" and "osys" object provide accesses to the application and the optical system respectively.
 For the moment, only a few functions have been implemented.

 ### Note